OpenGene/fastp/README.md

 `fastp` not only gives the counts of overrepresented sequence, but also gives the information that how they distribute over cycles.
 A figure is provided for each detected overrepresented sequence, from which you can know where this sequence is mostly found.

 # merge paired-end reads
 For paired-end (PE) input, fastp supports stiching them by specifying the `-m/--merge` option.
-In this `merging` mode, the output will be a single file.
+In this `merging` mode:

+* `--merged_out` shouuld be given to specify the file to store merged reads, otherwise you should enable `--stdout` to stream the merged reads to STDOUT.
+The merged reads are also filtered.
+* `--out1` and `--out2` will be the reads that cannot be merged successfully, but both pass all the filters.
+* `--unpaired1` will be the reads that cannot be merged, `read1` passes filters but `read2` doesn't.
+* `--unpaired2` will be the reads that cannot be merged, `read2` passes filters but `read1` doesn't.
+* `--include_unmerged` can be enabled to make reads of `--out1`, `--out2`, `--unpaired1` and `--unpaired2` redirected to `--merged_out`.
+So you will get a single output file.
+This option is disabled by default.

 In the output file, a tag like `merged_xxx_yyy`will be added to each read name to indicate that how many base pairs are from read1 and from read2, respectively.
 For example, `
 @NB551106:9:H5Y5GBGX2:1:22306:18653:13119 1:N:0:GATCAG merged_150_15`
 means that 150bp are from read1, and 15bp are from read2. `fastp` prefers the bases in read1 since they usually have higher quality than read2.

-For the pairs of reads that cannot be merged successfully, they will be both included in the output by default.
-But you can specify the `--discard_unmerged` option to discard the unmerged reads.

 Same as the [base correction feature](#base-correction-for-pe-data), this function is also based on overlapping detection, which has adjustable parameters `overlap_len_require (default 30)` and `overlap_diff_limit (default 5)`.